barloes/rustbot/README.md

-# vessel
+# rustbot
 contain a list of images that will be used for personal project

 # TODO
+- ci to upload container into lightsail
+- create eg docker
-1. bot hosted on lightsail managed container service
+- bot hosted on lightsail managed container service